 Instead, look into collapsible plates and bowls so that they take up less space in your car and backpack.

-Finally, something I always forget are all the miscellaneous items: spatula, whisk, butchers knife (or at least one of these camping knives), cutting board, ladle, etc.
+Finally, I always forget all the miscellaneous items: spatula, whisk, butcher’s knife (or at least one of these camping knives), cutting board, spoon, etc.

 Instead of worrying about these kitchen products in the outdoors, prepare for your campsite cooking at home.